timstrze/stockTrackAngularJS/README.md

 Stock tracking software that allows you to track your favorite symbols and your profits.
 A responsive design allows you to visualize your trades on any modern web device.

-*This is currently under construction and I am currently building out the new buy modal
+*This is currently under construction and I am currently building out the new buy modal and news tab.

 Built using AngularJS, Material Design, and D3.js for visualizations.